NikoYandere/yanix-launcher/README.md

 Run the following command to install the necessary dependencies:

-`sudo apt install python3-pygame python3-requests python3-tk wine pip && pip install playsound`
+`sudo apt install python3-pygame python3-requests python3-tk wine`

 Arch Linux

 On Arch Linux, you can use pacman to install the dependencies:

-`sudo pacman -S python-pygame python-requests tk wine python-pip && pip install playsound`
+`sudo pacman -S python-pygame python-requests tk wine` Fedora

-Fedora

 On Fedora, use dnf to install the dependencies:

-`sudo dnf install python3-pygame python3-requests python3-tkinter wine pip && pip install playsound`
+`sudo dnf install python3-pygame python3-requests python3-tkinter wine`

 If you are using another Linux distribution, you may need to adapt the commands to suit your system.
 How to run Yanix-Launcher by source: